danf0547/mconfetti/README.md

 # mconfetti
-This is a standalone executable java jar file that will accept as input a folder containing mp4, avi or mov files and produces a shotcut ".mlt" file.
+This is a standalone executable java jar file that will accept as input a folder containing mp4, avi, jpeg and png files and produces a shotcut ".mlt" file.
 The output file can be opened in Shotcut and will produce a single play list with the selected clips.

 By default, the application produces progressively incremented segments of a chosen length which are selected randomly from the input files.
 The order of the output segments is also random.